 Milton Keynes has a rich, vibrant and varied community and thrives on its diversity.
-As the population of Milton Keynes has continued to grow, it has become increasingly diverse; an example of 'super-diversity'.
+Asthe population of Milton Keynes has continued to grow, it has become increasingly diverse; an example of 'super-diversity'.

-The proportion of the black, Asian and minority ethnic (BAME) school population has grown from 31% in 2010 to 45.51% in 2020, with proportionately higher growth of the BAME communities compared to white British.
-The growth in the percentage of pupils learning English as an additional language (EAL) from 16.7% in 2010 to 26.08% in 2020 is well above the national averages of 21.3% in primary and 17.1% in secondary.
+The proportion of the Black and minority ethnic (BME) school population has grown from 31% in 2010 to 45.51% in 2020 and to 51% in 2023, with proportionately higher growth of the BME communities compared to white British.
+The growth in the percentage of pupils learning English as an additional language (EAL) from 16.7% in 2010 to 26.08% in 2020 iswell above the national averages of 21.3% in primary and 17.1% in secondary.
 Pupils learning EAL are at a wide range of stages of English language acquisition; from new arrivals, with limited English, to advanced learners who operate at a high level of English, at or above age-related academic expectations.
-The most recent secure estimate (2018) for the proportion of MK pupils at the early stages of English acquisition is 11.6% of primary aged pupils.
-Qualitative information indicates that these high numbers have been maintained in 2020, but there has been no national data collection since 20181.
+The most recent secure estimate (2018) for the proportion of MK pupils at the early stages of English acquisitionis 11.6% of primary aged pupils.
+Qualitative information indicates that these high numbers have been maintained in 2020, but there has been no national data collection since 2018.

-Local BAME communities have changed from a few well-established Asian, Chinese, Italian and Black Caribbean groups to a diverse range of African, Eastern European, Middle Eastern and other Asian backgrounds.
-The 2021 census will provide a more detailed picture of diversity across the whole Milton Keynes' population, but the school census indicates that diversity in schools continues to grow, with 45% of pupils from minority ethnic groups in the 2020 school census.
+Local BME communities have changed from a few well-established Asian, Chinese, Italian and Black Caribbean groups to a diverse range of African, Eastern European, Middle Eastern and other Asian backgrounds.
+The 2021 census identified ten specific communities numbering over a 1000 in MK with Romanians the largest European group (6189), Ghanaians the largest African group (2017) and Indian the largest South Asian group (3443).
+The school census indicates that diversity in schools continues to grow, with 51% of pupils from minority ethnic groups in the 2023 school census.

-The range of language backgrounds of pupils has grown from 87 spoken in 2008, 129 in 2010 to 155 in 2020.
+The range of language backgrounds of pupils has grown from 87 spoken in 2008, 129 in 2010, 155 in 2020 to 184 in 2023.
 This presents huge opportunities and some challenges for integration and cohesion in schools and across the wider local community.